Protest in Abia community over kidnap, murder of tipper driver

 The Methodist Prelate who was Kidnapped around Umunneochi confirmed that his abductors were herdsmen.

-Youths in Umunneochi later in a protest demanded immediate relocation of the Regional Cattle Market at Lokpanta which they alleged, provides habour for the criminals.
+Youths in Umunneochi later in a protest demanded immediate relocation of the Regional Cattle Market at Lokpanta whch they alleged, provides habour for the criminals.